harshitasingh2506/harshitasingh2506/README.md

 - 👋 Hi, I’m @harshitasingh2506
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
-- 👧🏻 I'm 13 years old
+- 👧🏻 I'm 14 years old
-- 🌏 Came to this Earth on 25th June 2009
+- 🌏 Born on 25th June 2009
-- 🌏 I'm Born in India
+- 🌏 I'm a proud Indian

 <!---
 harshitasingh2506/harshitasingh2506 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.